 Well, the results may slightly shock you.
 Take a look at the types of meat below.

-During the Covid-19 pandemic, when the world went into lockdown, poultry was the most widely consumed meat, with the population eating more turkey, chicken, duck, and pheasants than ever before.
+During the COVID-19 pandemic, when the world went into lockdown, poultry was the most widely consumed meat globally, with the population eating more turkey, chicken, duck, and pheasants than ever before.

 Why did poultry meat take over, you ask?
 The reason is likely due to an outbreak of African Swine Fever that spread across various Asian countries and wiped out populations of pigs, limiting the amount of pork available.